emanuelfeld/booksfordc/README.md

 * ~~RSS feed~~
 * Use Twitter API directly, with staggered posts (<1/min) instead of IFTTT
 * Host cron job elsewhere to trigger more frequent automatic scrapes
+* Make script clean and reproduceable for other libraries using SirsiDynix